-We are very concerned that the warrant requirements included in the E-mail Privacy Act would negatively impact public safety.
+We are very concerned that the warrant requirements included in the Electronic Communications Privacy Amendments Act would negatively impact public safety.
 This legislation does not account for immediate law enforcement concerns, when seconds matter.
 Warrants take much longer to secure as compared with the current practice of officers obtaining a court order.
 This is of particular concern in time-critical cases, such as active kidnapping or child abduction cases.